 CLICHÉS WE LIVE BY \ FROM MODERNITY TO AI

-The book’s focus is not on clichés used completely naïvely or dismissed ironically, but on those that are continually negotiated in literature, art, popular culture and everyday discourse – inhabited, twisted, and revalued within different contexts.
+The book examines how clichés are not only used naïvely or dismissed ironically, but are continually negotiated in literature, art, popular culture, and everyday discourse – inhabited, twisted, and revalued within different contexts.
 Such negotiations reveal how speakers and writers situate themselves within the tension between convention and invention, the collective and the singular, sincerity and performance.

 The book traces how clichés have come to define what it means to be both human and modern.
-In the age of AI – when machines learn by repetition and prediction, and concerns about the homogenization of human discourse are rising – the cliché returns as a central mechanism.
-Scorned yet indispensable, we can’t live with them, and we can’t live without them.
+With the emergence of AI, in which machines learn through repetition and prediction, and as concerns about the homogenization of human discourse increase, the clichéss returns as a central mechanism.
+The authors reveal clichés as scorned yet indispensable – something we can’t live with, and can’t live without.

 Nana Ariel & Dana Riesenfeld